-(23) "Pesticide" means:

-- (A) Any substance or mixture of substances intended for preventing, destroying, repelling, or mitigating any pests; - (B) Any substance or mixture of substances intended for use as a plant regulator, defoliant, or desiccant; and

-- (C) Any substance or mixture of substances intended to be used as spray adjuvant; - (24) "Plant regulator" means any substance or mixture of substances, intended through physiological action, for accelerating or retarding the rate of growth or rate of maturation or for otherwise altering the behavior of plants or the produce thereof.
-The term shall not include substances to the extent that they are intended as plant nutrients, trace elements, nutritional chemicals, plant inoculants, and soil amendments; - (25) "Protect health and environment" means protection against any unreasonable adverse effects on the environment; - (26) "Registrant" means a person who has registered any pesticide pursuant to the provisions of this subchapter; - (27) "Restricted-use pesticide" means any pesticide or pesticide use classified for restricted use by the Administrator of the United States Environmental Protection Agency; - (28) "State-restricted pesticide" means any pesticide or pesticide use which, when used as directed or in accordance with a widespread and commonly recognized practice, the State Plant Board determines, subsequent to a hearing, requires additional restrictions for that pesticide or use to prevent unreasonable adverse effects on the environment, including man, lands, beneficial insects, animals, crops, and wildlife, other than pests; - (29) "Spray adjuvant" means any wetting agent, spreading agent, sticker, deposit builder, adhesive, emulsifying agent, deflocculating agent, water modifier, or similar agent intended to be used with any other pesticide as an aid to the application or to the effect thereof, and which is in a package or container separate from that of the pesticide with which it is to be used; - (30) "Unreasonable adverse effects on the environment" means any unreasonable risk to man or the environment, taking into account the economic, social, and environmental costs and benefits of the use of any pesticide; - (31) "Weed" means any plant which grows where not wanted; and - (32) "Wildlife" means all living things that are neither human, domesticated, nor, as defined in this subchapter, pests.
+- (23) "Pesticide" means: - (A) Any substance or mixture of substances intended for preventing, destroying, repelling, or mitigating any pests; - (B) Any substance or mixture of substances intended for use as a plant regulator, defoliant, or desiccant; and - (C) Any substance or mixture of substances intended to be used as a spray adjuvant; - (24) "Plant regulator" means any substance or mixture of substances, intended through physiological action, for accelerating or retarding the rate of growth or rate of maturation or for otherwise altering the behavior of plants or the produce thereof.
+The term shall not include substances to the extent that they are intended as plant nutrients, trace elements, nutritional chemicals, plant inoculants, and soil amendments; - (25) "Protect health and environment" means protection against any unreasonable adverse effects on the environment; - (26) "Registrant" means a person who has registered any pesticide under the provisions of this subchapter; - (27) "Restricted-use pesticide" means any pesticide or pesticide use classified for restricted use by the Administrator of the United States Environmental Protection Agency; - (28) "Spray adjuvant" means any wetting agent, spreading agent, sticker, deposit builder, adhesive, emulsifying agent, deflocculating agent, water modifier, or similar agent intended to be used with any other pesticide as an aid to the application or to the effect thereof, and which is in a package or container separate from that of the pesticide with which it is to be used; - (29) "State-restricted pesticide" means any pesticide or pesticide use which, when used as directed or in accordance with a widespread and commonly recognized practice, the board determines, subsequent to a hearing, requires additional restrictions for that pesticide or use to prevent unreasonable adverse effects on the environment, including humans, lands, beneficial insects, animals, crops, and wildlife, other than pests; - (30) "Unreasonable adverse effects on the environment" means any unreasonable risk to humans or the environment, taking into account the economic, social, and environmental costs and benefits of the use of any pesticide; - (31) "Weed" means any plant which grows where not wanted; and - (32) "Wildlife" means all living things that are neither human, domesticated, nor, as defined in this subchapter, pests.
 "Wildlife" shall include, but not be limited to, mammals, birds, and aquatic life.